xsuite/xsuite/docs/particles_monitor.rst

 emittances.

 The quantity ``num_particles`` is the sum of ``particles.weight`` in each bin, not the number of macroparticles.
-All derived quantities are computed with the same weights.
+All statistics are computed with the same weights.

 The monitor exposes the most detailed level available from its constructor inputs.
 With no bunch or slice inputs, recorded arrays have shape: